-For Spouse and Dependent coverage only, the effective date of cancellation will be the last day of the month following the date the employee no longer has any spouse or dependent to insure (example: cancellation due to death, divorce or loss of eligibility).
+For Spouse and Dependent coverage only, the effective date of cancellation may be the first of the month following the date the employee no longer has any spouse or dependent to insure (example: cancellation due to death, divorce or loss of eligibility).
 If cancellation is delayed, a refund of premium is limited to the current year and the immediately preceding calendar year.